 There are opportunities for soloists and smaller ensembles to rehearse and present the Word in music and song to weekly worship, special services and special events.

 Fellowship Events and Activities

-An important component of community is fellowship - just spending time having fun together.
-Once a month, there is a time of table fellowship around a catered meal.
-We call it The Gathering.
+The Gathering An important component of community is fellowship -- spending time having fun together.
+Once a month, we gather in the gym for table fellowship around a catered meal.

 Opportunities to Serve